-The only pests which will try to bother your vanilla plant are snails and slugs.
+The only pests that will try to bother your vanilla plant are snails and slugs.
 They like to munch on the roots and leaves of the plant.

 Companion Plants for the Vanilla Plant

-Every plant has certain plants which they thrive when planted near.
+Every plant has certain plants that they thrive when planted near.
 The best companions for a vanilla plant are:

 - Banana plant

-Vanilla plants also have specific plants which should be avoided.
+Vanilla plants also have specific plants that should be avoided.
 These plants are: